ELeeAstro/gCMCRT/README.md

 inc_xsec - .True. = Read in xsec.cmcrt file (inc. xsec opacity)

+inc_refrac - `.True.` reads `refrac.cmcrt`, containing gas refractivity
+`nu = n - 1` for each wavelength and atmospheric cell.
+This input is independent of `inc_Ray`. `mc_k_refraction` supplies the local spherical-interface Snell and total-internal-reflection physics; the forward ray tracer does not yet invoke it.

 do_scat_loop - .True. = Allow multiple scattering (usually .False. unless needed)

 do_g_bias - .True. = Use biasing when sampling g-ordinance (typically .True.)